opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Note for the users:
  - if their system uses DPDK, they should run with --deploy-scenario <xx-yy-ovs-zz>
-   (e.g. os-nosdn-ovs-ha)
+   (e.g. os-nosdn-ovs-ha) and --ram-num <number>
- - this is an experimental feature
+ - deploy-scenario is an experimental feature

 .. code-block:: bash

-   $ dovetail run --testcase functest.tempest.osinterop --deploy-scenario os-nosdn-ovs-ha
+   $ dovetail run --testcase functest.tempest.osinterop --deploy-scenario os-nosdn-ovs-ha --ram-num 1024

 By default, results are stored in local files on the Test Host at ``$DOVETAIL_HOME/results``.
 Each time the 'dovetail run' command is executed, the results in the aforementioned directory